MHersche/eegnet-based-embedded-bci/second_results/README.md

 * Per Subject 4-Fold Cross-Validation Accuracy/Loss
 * Averaged among source global model 4-Fold CV Accuracy/Loss
 * Averaged among all subjects 4-Fold CV Accuracy/Loss

+## MCU
+After creating our models we wanted to implement our model in a STM32 M4 microcontroller.
+Therefore whe have used STMCubeAI tool to pass our model.
+Our model was too big to fit in the RAM of the device.
+It required 1 MB ram and we had 128 KB.
+Therefore made the input of our model smaller.
+We have tested several different input shapes such as downsampling the frequency, decreasing the channel size and decreasing the duration of the data.
+At the end we have chosen to decrease the channel size to 19.
+We have selected the electrodes in 10-20 system from international standard exluding A1 and A2.
+We have downsampled the input by a factor of 5 and kept the duration of 3 seconds.
+Validation on the microcontroller and the C-model didn't result in any accuracy decrease.

+We have tested our implementation on microcontroller with the first fold of the inter-subject 5 fold cross validation.
+Decreasing the size of the input resulted in an accuracy decrease from 67% to 62,6%.
+The results are in the folder "mcu".
+Output of the validation from STMCubeAI can be found in mcu/outputs.
+The channels we have used can be found in mcu/channels.